cabal-club/cable/wire.md

 the future, so long as this request is still alive. `time_start` MUST be respected regardless of whether `time_end` is 0 or some definite value.

-Responding clients SHOULD respond with all known chat messages within the requested time range, though they may desire not to in certain circumstances, particularly if a channel has a very long history and the responding client lacks sufficient resources at the time to return thousands or hundreds of thousands of chat message hashes.
+Responding hosts SHOULD respond with all known chat messages within the requested time range, though they may desire not to in certain circumstances, particularly if a channel has a very long history and the responding host lacks sufficient resources at the time to return thousands or hundreds of thousands of chat message hashes.